ungoogled-software/ungoogled-chromium-debian/README.md

 # Install essential requirements
 sudo apt install git python3 packaging-dev

-# Setup build tree under build/
-mkdir -p build/src
+# Clone the repository and its submodules
 git clone --recurse-submodules https://github.com/ungoogled-software/ungoogled-chromium-debian.git

-# Replace TAG_OR_BRANCH_HERE with the tag or branch you want to build
+# Replace TAG_OR_BRANCH_HERE with the tag or branch you want to build (optional)
+# Example of a tag: 79.0.3945.88-1.buster1
+# Example of a branch: debian_buster
 git checkout --recurse-submodules TAG_OR_BRANCH_HERE

 # NOTE: If you are reading this on GitHub, make sure to read the version corresponding